sdumetz/aptly-web-ui/README.md

 ### BUGS

-- when navigating immediately to a "package" route, this.props.packages is not set and won't get updated when RepoView have fetched the packages list.
 - Will always fetch packages list even if we go straight to a package's URL.
+(Maybe not a problem : Need to check load on aptly to generate large packages lists).